tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"With support for the Compress Object interface, the users can compress multiple objects for download", "name":"The feature of package download is online (API)", "description":"With support for the Compress Object interface, the users can compress multiple objects for download", "id":129
+		"introduce":"With support for the Compress Object interface, the users can compress multiple objects for download", "name":"The Feature of Package Download Is Online (API)", "description":"With support for the Compress Object interface, the users can compress multiple objects for download", "id":129
 	},
 	{
-		"introduce":"For image files stored in the Object Storage Service, it can prevent the risk of the original image from being stolen by turning on the original image protection.", "name":"Feature of the protection for original image is online", "description":"For image files stored in the Object Storage Service, it can prevent the risk of the original image from being stolen by turning on the original image protection.", "id":130
+		"introduce":"For image files stored in the Object Storage Service, it can prevent the risk of the original image from being stolen by turning on the original image protection.", "name":"Feature of The Protection for Original Image Is Online", "description":"For image files stored in the Object Storage Service, it can prevent the risk of the original image from being stolen by turning on the original image protection.", "id":130
 	},
 	{
-		"introduce":"For the video generation preview and video screenshots as front cover and other business scenarios, add the feature of video screenshots to the video service", "name":"Support the feature of video capture",
+		"introduce":"For the video generation preview and video screenshots as front cover and other business scenarios, add the feature of video screenshots to the video service", "name":"Support The Feature of Video Capture",
 		"description":"For the video generation preview and video screenshots as front cover and other business scenarios, add the feature of video screenshots to the video service", "id":131
 	},
 	{
-		"introduce":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "name":"Migration tool of Object Storage Service’s data is online", "description":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "id":132
+		"introduce":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "name":"Migration Tool of Object Storage Service’s Data Is Online", "description":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "id":132
 	},
 	{
-		"introduce":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "name":"Release of Object Storage Service 2.0; Great Price Drop for the Spring Festival", "description":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "id":133
+		"introduce":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "name":"Release of Object Storage Service 2.0; Great Price Drop for The Spring Festival", "description":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "id":133
 	},
 	{
 		"introduce":" JCS for MongoDB’s beta is online.
-It automatically provides instances with three copies and high-availability and supports automatic switching regarding disaster tolerence", "name":"Beta of JCS for MongoDB comes online", "description":"JCS for MongoDB’s beta is online.
+It automatically provides instances with three copies and high-availability and supports automatic switching regarding disaster tolerence", "name":"Beta of JCS for MongoDB Comes Online", "description":"JCS for MongoDB’s beta is online.
 It automatically provides instances with three copies and high-availability, supports automatic switching regarding disaster tolerance and supports the features of backup and recovery.
 The users can apply for the free trial.", "id":134
 	},
 	{
-		"introduce":"JCS for MongoDB provides the feature of cross-availability-zone deployment and support to deploy MongoDB's master-slave nodes and", "name":"JCS for MongoDB supports cross-availability-zone department",
+		"introduce":"JCS for MongoDB provides the feature of cross-availability-zone deployment and support to deploy MongoDB's master-slave nodes and", "name":"JCS for MongoDB Supports Cross-availability-zone Department",
 		"description":"JCS for MongoDB provides the feature of cross-availability-zone deployment.
 It supports to deploy MongoDB's master-slave & hidden nodes in different availability zones to provide machine-room-level disaster tolerance \n", "id":135
 	},